moorepants/learn-multibody-dynamics/motion.rst

 .. rubric:: Footnotes

 .. [*] Well, we could find a very strong person to push th ecar sideways, overcoming the very high resisting friction force.
+It is important to note that any constraint is just a model of a physical phenomena.
+We know that if we push hard enough and low enough that the car's lateral motion is not constrained.